Skip to main content

 Overflow handling

-1. The current message is finalized at 2000 characters (via msg.edit() or initial channel.send())
+1. The current message is finalized at the chosen split point (via msg.edit() or initial channel.send())

 2. A new message is sent with the overflow text